jakutis/httpinvoke/kanban.markdown

 # To do

+    Goal:  setup Sauce Labs continuous integration
+    To do: Sun Mar  8 21:40:44 EET 2015

+    Goal:  update /test/index.html and /dummyserver.js so that data about feature flags and test failures in browsers are collected
+    To do: Sun Mar  8 20:49:58 EET 2015

+    Goal:  thoroughly test error codes
+    To do: Sun Mar  8 20:41:26 EET 2015

+    Goal:  thoroughly test isCrossDomain function (cors false, error #18) To do: Sun Mar  8 20:41:49 EET 2015

     Goal:  maybe add metadata properties to err (type="finished", output, status, headers, etc..), like in https://github.com/pathwar/node-pathwar/blob/master/lib/index.js
     To do: Wed Feb  4 13:31:33 EET 2015